AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

     }
     ```

 1. Next, we need to execute the call to Azure OpenAI using the Semantic Kernel extension we configured earlier.
 We will get the completion text and tokens consumed to return to the user.
-Locate the first three lines below and comment them out, then add the lines of code below the **foreach** loop from the previous step.
+Locate the first three lines below and comment them out, then add the lines of code below.

     ```csharp
     //string completion = "Place holder response";